experimental-software/drawing-uml/README.md

 # Drawing UML

-> custom shape libraries for draw.io for the creation of UML diagrams
+> custom shape libraries for draw.io that help with the creation of UML diagrams

 ## Context